 Airport arrivals – what to expect

-Siem Reap International Airport is one building which is divided into two terminals – one for international flights and one for domestic flights.
+Siem Reap International Airport consists of two terminals – one for international flights and one for domestic flights.
 The airport is very small and all passengers alight straight onto the runway by the main building.
 It is just a short distance from the plane into the airport and arrivals for both domestic and international flights walk you straight from outside into the immigration hall.
 It is possible to purchase a tourist or business visa on arrival, but those who already have their travel documents, can proceed straight on to immigration.
 A few meters after the check point is the baggage hall, where a small number of carousels make it very easy to pick luggage out from the crowds.
 The baggage claim is generally pretty efficient with trolleys available and not too much waiting time (there aren’t enough flights arriving at the same time for this to be problematic) There are also nearby toilets and a currency exchange if needed.

 The airport is designed in a contemporary Khmer style and decorated with traditional crafts.
 The surroundings are nicely landscaped with trees and flowers – especially pretty in wet season when everything is green and lush.
 The small size and scope of the terminal building make for a relaxed, relatively stress-free process without too many people jostling for space.